bartoszgebarowski/task-manager-api/README.md

 * Click Send Button
 * Server responds with status 401

-8. Scenario 8: User is logged and tries to update his own comment
+8. Scenario 8: User is logged in and tries to update his own comment
 * Login with correct credentials by POST request to `{{BASE_URL}}api/profiles/token/`
 * Create a PUT request to `{{BASE_URL}}api/profiles/token/`
 * Add to Body: